Azure/azurestack-powershell/src/Azs.ContainerRegistry.Admin/readme.md

       property-name: NumberOfRegistry
     set:
       property-name: NumberOfRegistries

     # Hide the auto-generated New-AzsContainerRegistryQuota and expose it through customized one
+    # The customization makes the Quota parameters optional and add default values in case if parameter skiped
   - where:
       verb: New
       subject: Quota
     hide: true

     # Hide the auto-generated Set-AzsContainerRegistryQuota and expose it through customized one
+    # The customization makes the Quota parameters optional and add existed values in case if parameter skiped
   - where:
       verb: Set
       subject: Quota
+    hide: true

+    # Hide the auto-generated Start-AzsContainerRegistrySetup and expose it through customized one
+    # The customization adds basic validation for PFX file
+  - where:
+      verb: Start
+      subject: ContainerRegistrySetup
     hide: true

 # Add release notes
   - from: Azs.ContainerRegistry.Admin.nuspec
     where: $